MirrorNetworking/Mirror/README.md

 ## Features

 Mirror comes with a wide variety of features to support all game genres.<br>
-Many of our modular approaches like Transports and Interest Management are now the norm across all Unity netcodes!<br>
+Many of our features quickly became the norma across all Unity netcodes!<br>

 | Feature                       | Description                                                        | Status          |
 |-------------------------------|--------------------------------------------------------------------|-----------------|